Cindy-gogo/113-2-5G-Team-8/README.md

 ![image](https://github.com/user-attachments/assets/ecd39edb-7c1b-47e1-8722-085ac739865e)

+Version 2
+## estimatePosition.m

+Purpose:
+This function estimates the 2D position [x, y] of a User Equipment (UE) based on Time of Arrival (TOA)-derived distances to multiple gNodeBs (gNBs).
+The goal is to minimize the total error between the measured distances and the calculated Euclidean distances from the UE to each gNB.

+Function Workflow：

+Step 1：Initial Guess
+x0 = mean(cell2mat(cellfun(@(g) g.Position, gnbList, 'UniformOutput', false)), 1);
+→ Uses the average position of all gNBs as the initial guess x0 for the UE position.

+Step 2：Cost Function Definition costFunction = @(x) sum((vecnorm(x - positions, 2, 2) - distances).^2);
+→ Defines an objective function that calculates the sum of squared differences between:
+Estimated distances from UE to each gNB (using Euclidean norm), and Measured distances (derived from TOA × speed of light)

+Step 3：Nonlinear Optimization
+estimatedPosition = fminsearch(costFunction, x0);
+→  Uses fminsearch to minimize the cost function and return the estimated position that best fits the measured data.

+## simulateTDOA.m
+This function computes the simulated Time Difference of Arrival (TDOA) between a UE and multiple gNBs.
+It calculates the signal propagation time (TOA) from each gNB to the UE and returns the differences relative to a reference base station.
+These TDOA values are typically used as ground truth for testing positioning algorithms such as locateByTDOA.

+Workflow：
+Step 1：Input Parameters
+        - uePos: Actual position of the UE [x, y]
+        - gnbList: List of base station objects (gNodeBs)
+        - c: Speed of light (used to convert distance to time)

+Step 2：Distance Computation

+To compute the TDOA values (i.e., time differences between signal arrivals from different gNBs) based on the UE's actual position and known positions of the gNBs.
+These TDOA values are essential inputs for localization algorithms like locateByTDOA.

+Version 1
 ## UE.m — Simulated User Equipment (UE) Signal Reception Module

 This module simulates the behavior of a 5G user equipment (UE) receiving signals from multiple gNBs (base stations).